roman-milk/roman-milk.github.io/what-mom-knows-fucks-her-ass.md

  "Give me an example," I asked, trying to figure out my Mother's insecurity, when she was otherwise a very confident woman.
 My hand was now at her slightly wet and uncovered pussy, distracting her slightly.

  She was silent for a while as she seemed to be reminiscing her past with Ellie.
 "Well, as I mentioned.
 With Ellie it was clear that she was the Domme and I the sub.
 For example," she began, but stopped, struggling to put the experience into words.
 She explained, "You got to understand I was and probably still am in love with Ellie.
 But while she was comfortable with her sexuality, I was too weak to ever tell my parents of my sexual preference at the time.
 Being bi or a lesbian back then was a lot more socially condemned than now, when it is apparently in fashion."
-Report_Story #3